Creating an End of Life Plan for Your Pets not only benefits you at decision time but also helps minimize suffering in your beloved fur family member.

 Not for us as his humans of course, we want him around forever but we know that is not possible, but what is best for him.

-Amazingly, Mickey’s results came back not as cancer but as reactionary to an infection in his ear they believe and he is doing just fine 5 months later.
+Amazingly, Mickey’s results came back not as cancer but as reactionary to an infection in his ear they believe and he went on to live another two years.

 With some of our other dogs we would roll the dice and would have tried the chemo.